nmshd/documentation/_posts/2022-06-27-announcing-enmeshed-v2.md

     - V2
 ---

 We are currently working on Enmeshed version 2.
-If you are curious you can already check out one of the early [connector versions](https://github.com/nmshd/cns-connector/pkgs/container/connector/versions) tagged as `alpha`.
-Keep in mind that these are highly experimental and shouldn't be used in production scenarios, because there can be API changes at any time.

-During the prerelease we will continue to publish new versions of the connector and the app.
-You will find docs of the V2 version [here](https://enmeshed.eu/versions/2.0.0) and we are also constantly updating it.

 We got a lot of feedback from the community and we are currently working on improvements in different areas of Enmeshed to tackle it.

 ## Attributes